 This family knows a bit about Las Vegas, you can say.
 I am a native of Las Vegas.
 I was born and raised in Sin City.
 I went to high school, received a degree, and brought two babies into the world in Las Vegas.
-From a local and native perspective, these are the must-not-miss places and best things to do in Las Vegas.
+From a local and native perspective, these are the must-not-miss places and things to do in Las Vegas besides gamble.

 My dad built a significant part of the Strip’s hotels and casinos, including the Mirage, MGM, New York-New York, and many more.
 His company played an important role in the development of Las Vegas from the 1980s on.
 He built many of the roadways and homes (yes, people live in Las Vegas).